Kenmobility/github-api-hex/README.md

 ## 3. Set environmental variables:
 - the duplicated .env.example file already has default variables that the program needs to run except for GIT_HUB_TOKEN env variable (feel free to change the values).
-- go to [https://github.com/](GitHub) to set up a GitHub API token and set value for the GIT_HUB_TOKEN env variable.
+- go to [https://github.com/](GitHub) to set up a GitHub API token (i.e Personal access token) and set value for the GIT_HUB_TOKEN env variable.

 - (OPTIONAL) if the default values of the DATABASE_HOST, DATABASE_PORT, DATABASE_USER, DATABASE_PASSWORD or DATABASE_NAME in .env file were altered, ensure that the 'make postgres' command in the makefile matches the new set values.
   ```bash